 Spartanburg Regional Healthcare System has a long tradition of producing well-trained, full spectrum family doctors, since 1972.
 Spartanburg Medical Center remains a large community hospital with a friendly staff that promotes the tenets of family medicine.
 Our hospital is fully supportive of medical education in word and financial commitment.

 Upstate South Carolina is a great place to work and live.
-We have proximity to the mountains, huge lakes, and beautiful beaches are within a 3 hour drive.
+We have proximity to the mountains, lakes, and beautiful beaches within a 3 hour drive.
 Spartanburg is home to Wofford, Converse, and Upstate Carolina Universities which gives the downtown a youthful atmosphere.
 Although we have 4 seasons, the climate is moderate and enjoyable year round for all types of outdoor activities.

 The Spartanburg Regional Healthcare System is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
 The ACGME is a private, non-profit organization dedicated to improving health care and population health by assessing and advancing the quality of resident physicians' education through accreditation of graduate medical education programs.

 Our focus is training residents to be well prepared for any number of settings or positions within the broad range of family medicine.
 All of our recent graduates have passed their boards on the first attempt, including both allopathic and osteopathic boards.

 Our specialty provides the broadest training for any number of possibilities to make you well suited for the career that you choose.

 Spartanburg Regional sponsors various training programs for residents, the largest of which is family medicine.
 Because family medicine is the largest residency, complemented by general surgery and the transitional internship, there is no university-style competition or the traditional tug-of-war that is common to most medical schools.